Last modified on Wednesday, October 27, 2021, 10:30am CDT

 How will this affect other events and facilities of The Austin Stone?

 We will continue monitoring the situation and will communicate any event updates here and on our social media channels.
-If you have a question about a specific gathering, please contact your ministry leader.
+If you have a question about a specific service, please contact your ministry leader.
 Please refer to austintexas.gov/covid19 if you have further questions about coronavirus (COVID-19) and steps the city has taken to slow the spread of the virus.

 The Austin Stone Counseling Center will remain open in accordance with government directives, and tenants of The For The City Center will have access to the building.
 You can refer to the websites of individual tenants for more information.

 For the Nations leadership is assessing the possibility of sending short-term trips and will communicate any plans once trips have been approved.
 We are hopeful to have more defined plans by January 2021.

 Due to the fact that universities are virtual for Fall 2020 and the Austin stay-at-home order has been extended until December 2020, in-person short-term trips for Winter 2020 and Spring Break 2021 will not take place.